NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Tsukiyo - Minor Curse.md

-**Minor Curse:** Those who offend Tsukiyo find that light actively shuns them.
+Those who offend Tsukiyo find that light actively shuns them.
 You lose any low-light vision or darkvision you have, and you treat all light levels as one step lower.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*